 Virtual and In-Person Lessons Both Available.
 Email for Free Intro Lesson.

 This is not too important.
 If you like the guitar and it sounds great, then you are good to go.
 There are so many options available.
-Some trusted names are Fender, Gibson, Taylor, Seagull, Ibanez, Gretsch, Breedlove, Yamaha, etc.
+Some trusted names are Fender, Gibson, Taylor, Seagull, Ibanez, Gretsch, Breedlove, Yamaha, etc. I would avoid random brands you may find on Amazon, however.
+The quality of construction definitely matters.

 That is OK.
 Come to your lesson and we will pick up where we left off.
 It is better to reinforce material than to not attend.
 You will not be wasting your or my time and we will have plenty of material to discuss and work on.

 There are tons of ideas/techniques to learn on guitar.
 Everyone will have a moment when they think it is too hard for them.
 This is not true.
 It just takes a great attitude, persistence and patience.
+It takes time to absorb techniques and feel comfortable with them, so rest assured, your hard work is paying off in real time.

 Have patience and leave your ego at the door.
 Guitar is tougher than it seems and it is easy to trick yourself into having unrealistic expectations.
 Just stick with it, acknowledge your improvements along the way and enjoy the process, and you will soon be rewarded with a lifetime of enjoyment.
 Oh, and PRACTICE!
 (That is more like 3 tips.
 Oops!)

 Simply put, the best music to learn is the music that you enjoy the most.
+Guitar will expose you to many different genres and styles along the way, so feel free to get out of your comfort zone as well.

 Yes!
 Online lessons are taught through Zoom (which is free) and are equally as effective as in-person lessons.
 Email to get recommendations on equipment for online lessons.